 After evaporating off the alcohol you will have a very high-quality extract that can be smoked or dabbed.
 I suggest if you plan on doing this often or in large quantities, look into the available methods of alcohol recovery.
 That will help you keep your price down.
 Good luck and enjoy your homemade extracts!

-Have you made QWISO extracts using this method?
+Have you made QWISO weed extract using this method?
 Let us know how it turned out in the comments below!

 Frequently Asked Questions